Zindzi01/RAG-late-chunking-AI-Chatbot/README.md

 ## Data Source

 The data used for this project was sourced from publicly accessible information from the Barbados Licensing Authority ((https://bla.gov.bb/)).
+Note that files should be converted from pdf to json via pdfplumber, docling, etc.

 ---